Here’s a complete guide on how to apply for Belgian health insurance as an expat and choose from the many Belgian health insurance companies.

 Partena Business & Expats

 Partena Business & Expats health insurance provides a dedicated service for expats, as well as competitive benefits, expert advice and fast reimbursements on hospital, doctor, dentist and pharmacy fees.

 Employees and self-employed

-Upon commencing employment in Belgium, all foreign nationals must join the state insurance scheme or present evidence of private health insurance (the same applies to the self-employed).
+Upon commencing work in Belgium, all foreign nationals must join the state Belgian health insurance scheme or present evidence of private health insurance in Belgium (the same applies to the self-employed in Belgium).

 Spouses and children

 Employees eligible for Belgian health insurance cover automatically receive cover for children up to the age of 18 and dependent spouses (providing they don’t have their own cover).

 EU students are covered by the state health insurance system in their home country throughout their period of study.
 Non-EU students should check whether their country has an agreement in place with Belgium.
 Those who don’t qualify for cover must purchase their own insurance.

 Expat pensioners may be entitled to state Belgian health care covered by their country of origin.
 It is important that you clarify what your entitlements are prior to moving to Belgium, as you will be required to provide evidence of health cover when registering for residency.